shapeblue/hackerbook/cloudstack/hack/usage.md

      }
 ```

+Note:
+- The UsageCoffeeDao would need to only interact with the `cloud_usage` database.
+- Transaction.execute can be used to ensure your db logic only gets executed
+  against the `cloud_usage` db, see `QuotaUsageDaoImpl` as a modern example and
+  `UsageVMInstanceDaoImpl` as an old-styled example.

 Finally, you'll need to add a `CoffeeUsageParser` that will aggegrate coffee
 usage by the account and persist usage record.
 For example: